nasirudeenraheem/HACK_THE_FEED_DICEY_TECH_SOLUTION/README.md

 **Observation**

-* Extra Tree Classifier is the most accurate model, which will be able to classify our post sentiment correctly with 85% assurance.
+* Extra Tree Classifier is the most accurate model, and it will be able to classify our post sentiment correctly with 85% assurance.